olupy/EmployerApp/README.md

-#Employee Management App
+# Employee Management App
-##Overview
+## Overview
 The Employee Management App is a Python-based application that provides a simple and efficient way to manage employee information.
 This application utilizes a RESTful API to perform various operations related to employee management.

-##Features
+## Features
-*Create Employee: Add new employees to the system with details such as name, email, and department.
+* Create Employee: Add new employees to the system with details such as name, email, and department.

-*Retrieve Employee Information: Retrieve detailed information about a specific employee using their unique identifier.
+* Retrieve Employee Information: Retrieve detailed information about a specific employee using their unique identifier.

-*Update Employee Details: Modify employee information, such as updating their email address or department.
+* Employee Details: Modify employee information, such as updating their email address or department.

-*Delete Employee: Remove an employee from the system based on their unique identifier.
+* Delete Employee: Remove an employee from the system based on their unique identifier.

-*List All Employees: Retrieve a list of all employees in the system, including their basic details.
+* List All Employees: Retrieve a list of all employees in the system, including their basic details.

-Technologies Used
+## Technologies Used
 Python: The core programming language used for developing the application.
 Django rest framework: A web framework used to build the RESTful API.
 SQLite: A simple and easy-to-use database for storing employee information.